 “We are at the beginning of the robotic era in construction” says Joseph Sarafian of Form Found Design

 Joseph also designed the City of Rayong’s first built, parametrically modeled façade (Central Plaza Rayong) among its other built work.
-Joseph received his Bachelors of Architecture Degree from the University of Southern California earning the Raymond S. Kennedy award for creative innovation and being distinguished as a University-wide “Global Scholar” for his study abroad work in Italy.
+Joseph received his Bachelor of Architecture Degree from the University of Southern California, earning the Raymond S. Kennedy award for creative innovation and being distinguished as a University-wide “Global Scholar” for his study abroad work in Italy.

 Hamid Hassanzadeh: How did your architecture career start?

 Joseph Sarafian: My career in architecture began at the University of Southern California.
-I worked every summer at architecture firms, and was able to study abroad in Italy, which shaped my knowledge of architecture tremendously.
-After graduating, I worked at Synthesis Design + Architecture, with Alvin Huang when he was growing his office in Los Angeles at a really exciting time.
+I worked every summer at architecture firms and was able to study abroad in Italy, which shaped my knowledge of architecture tremendously.
+After graduating, I worked at Synthesis Design + Architecture with Alvin Huang when he was growing his office in Los Angeles at a fascinating time.
 We had built projects in China and Thailand that allowed me to travel to support SDA’s growing international portfolio.

 I would later attend UCLA’s Master of Architecture program, studying under Greg Lynn.
-This was a fantastic introduction into robotics and was significant because I met Ron Culver, who would later become my business partner at Form Found Design.
-Ron had over thirty years of experience in architecture and construction and was brilliant in a lot of ways that allowed us to feed off each other.
+This was a fantastic introduction to robotics and was significant because I met Ron Culver, who would later become my business partner at Form Found Design.
+Ron had over thirty years of experience in architecture and construction and was brilliant in many ways that allowed us to feed off each other.